Maruti Suzuki: Sales and service network

 Maruti Suzuki Authorised Service Centre Sagara, Karnataka, India.

 As of August 2024, Maruti Suzuki has 2,987 Arena sales outlets across 2,522 cities and 495 Nexa sales outlets across 301 cities in India.
 The company aims to increase its sales network to 4,000 outlets by 2020.
 It has 4964 service stations (defined as "touchpoints) across 2,519 cities throughout India, alongside 781 Quick Response Vehicles and 409 mobile workshops.
 Most of the service stations are managed on franchise basis, where Maruti Suzuki trains the local staff.
 Also, The Express Service stations exist, sending across their repairman to the vehicle if it is away from a normal service center.

-In 2015, Maruti Suzuki launched Nexa, a new dealership network for its premium cars which stands for New Exclusive Automotive Experience.

-Maruti Suzuki currently sells Fronx, Baleno, Grand Vitara, XL6, Ciaz, Ignis and Jimny through Nexa outlets.
-S-Cross was the first car to be sold through Nexa outlets.
+In 2015, Maruti Suzuki launched Nexa, a new dealership network for its premium cars, which stands for New Exclusive Automotive Experience.
+The network currently sells the Fronx, Baleno, Grand Vitara, XL6, Ciaz, Ignis and Jimny.
+The S-Cross was the first car to be sold through Nexa outlets.
 The company recently achieved a milestone of selling 1.5 million cars from over 350 dealerships across the country and is the third largest automobile retail channel of India.